Autumn Color Theme Flowers

 For the best red fall flower color, choose Autumn Joy or Autumn Fire.
 Both are brilliant and the blooms will literally cover the green plants over an extended period of time in fall.
 This rich color looks amazing next to purple, so asters make a good neighbor.

-Understand that not all Sedum are the same.
+Understand that not all sedum are the same.
 Some bloom in mid-summer, especially the low-growing varieties.
-They are a must in any landscape as well, but they won't bloom in fall like the mid-sized kinds will.
+They are a must in any landscape as well, but they won't bloom in fall as the mid-sized kinds will.
 Still, with a colored succulent leaf, even the low growers will add zest to your fall landscape.